 - TentuliGumpha (Cave 4) smaller rock-cut chamber, verandah has one column.

 - KhandagiriGumpha (Cave 5) double-storeyed, roughly cut cave.

 - DhyanaGumpha (Cave 6) roughly cut cell.

-- NavamuniGumpha (Cave 7) roughly cut cell, rear wall adorned with Jain Thirtankaras, SasanaDevis and Ganesh.
+- NavamuniGumpha (Cave 7) roughly cut cell, a rear wall adorned with Jain Thirtankaras, SasanaDevis, and Ganesh.